 Falsely Accused of Child Abuse?
 How to Deal with CPS in Texas

-What TO Do If Falsely Accused of Child Abuse in Texas?
+What to do if Falsely Accused of Child Abuse in Texas?

 Have you been falsely accused of child abuse?
 In today’s era and with the loose definitions of child abuse, it can be relatively easy to be accused (even falsely) of child abuse.
-If you’ve been accused of child abuse, you should not take your time with handling it.
+If you’ve been accused of child abuse, you should not take your time handling it.
 As experts of family law in Harris County, we have experience with defending spouses accused of abuse, including false accusations.

 What is the Definition of Child Abuse?

 In the simplest of terms, child abuse is the physical maltreatment or sexual molestation of a child.
-The age of a child will vary from area to area, but is generally any child younger than 14 years old.
+The age of a child will vary from area to area but is generally any child younger than 14 years old.
 There are many different categories of child abuse and it can sometimes be easy to be accused of child abuse, even falsely.

 Overall, any action (or inaction) that causes physical or emotional harm to a child, allows someone else to harm a child, or puts a child directly in harm’s way is a surefire way to get accused of child abuse.
-For most jurisdictions, this will always encompass physically hitting a child, causing emotional damage to them and/or sexually abusing them.
+For most jurisdictions, this will always encompass physically hitting a child, causing emotional damage to them, and/or sexually abusing them.

-Why It’s Not Uncommon to Be Falsely Accused of Child Abuse
+Why It’s Not Uncommon To Be Falsely Accused of Child Abuse

 Being accused of child abuse is unfortunately not an uncommon thing to hear.
 As the accusation against another person of child abuse is easy, it can be relatively easy to be accused of child abuse for even “normal” discipline practices.